COPT-Public/LoRADS/README.md

 #### Current release:

 LoRADS is now under active development and release a pre-built binary (v1.0.0) which reads SDPA (.dat-s) format files, solves the SDP problems.
-Users testing solvers in Linux can download the binary from
+Users testing solvers in Linux can download the binary from **[the release site](https://github.com/COPT-Public/LoRADS/releases/tag/v1.0.0)**